mattermost/mattermost-plugin-channel-export/README.md

 This plugin contains both a server and web app portion.
 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

-For more information about contributing to Mattermost, and the different ways you can contribute, see https://www.mattermost.org/contribute-to-mattermost.

-Please visit the [Channel Export developer docs](https://mattermost.gitbook.io/channel-export-plugin/development/contributing) to learn more about contributing to the Incident Response plugin.
+Please visit the [Channel Export developer docs](https://mattermost.gitbook.io/channel-export-plugin/development/contributing) to learn more about contributing to the Incident Collaboration plugin.